julianstanley/gsoc2020_juliantest/README.md

 When working in R, I will often use Plotly to render d3.js interactive plots (Plotly is built on top of d3.js, but specalized for plotting).
-It’s much easier for most plots, especially in R because of it’s integration with the ggplot2 library.
+It’s much easier for most plots, especially in R because of its integration with the ggplot2 library.

 Note to mentors: I am more than happy to re-create this plot in pure d3,